 The Master of Engineering Project Management in Health Projects is unique to New Zealand.
 Students will capitalise on the University’s connections with the New Zealand Ministry of Health to provide research projects, guest lectures, case studies and site visits.
 By the time you graduate, you’ll be well-prepared to project manage health infrastructure and development.

-The Auckland District Health Board will provide nine University of Auckland students with paid internships while they study a Master of Engineering Project Management, Health Projects specialisation.
+The Auckland District Health Board will provide four University of Auckland students with paid internships while they study a Master of Engineering Project Management, Health Projects specialisation.
 Students will work on a wide range of projects, supported by experienced Project Managers at Auckland DHB, Waitematā DHB and Counties Manukau Health.
 Learn more about the internships.